Average Settlement For Broken Bone in Car Accident in North Carolina

 Going to Court

 If a settlement can’t be reached the case will go to trial.
 At this point, both sides will present their case to a judge or jury.
-Your attorney will use the evidence gathered to prove the other party was at fault and the full extent of your damages.
+Your broken bone injury lawyer will use the evidence gathered to prove the other party was at fault and the full extent of your damages.
 If the court rules in your favor you will get a damage award based on the damages proven at trial.

 Statute of Limitations